urbit/docs/docs/about/objections.md

 Urbit is designed to govern itself collectively by address space ownership -- effectively, "proof of stake."
 Any arbitrary power, will tend to fracture along these property lines.
 For instance, our hot updates are sent through the galaxy hierarchy; in a development fork, active galaxies would pick sides.
 This would actually be awesome for Urbit.

-By fragmenting the galaxy space into 57 separate partitions, 've created a global property map which is much more likely to splinter further, than reunite.
+By fragmenting the galaxy space into 57 separate partitions, we've created a global property map which is much more likely to splinter further, than reunite.

 In the long run, every galaxy should have a separate owner, who is a human being rather than a corporation.
 Combining galaxy holdings is regarded as creepy, and damages the value of both galaxies.
 Splitting up any remaining clumps is meritorious.